buddypur/mws-stage-1/README.md

 1. In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 3000`.For Python 3.x, you can use `python3 -m http.server 3000`.

-2. With your server running, visit the site: `http://localhost:8000` touse the site
+2. With your server running, visit the site: `http://localhost:8000` to use the site